 Sometimes the smallest muscles can cause the biggest pain, like the piriformis muscle.
 This structure is situated in the buttocks, extending from the pelvis to the top of the hip joint.
 It’s responsible for rotating the leg outward, meaning you use it when you’re walking, balancing and for almost every motion involving the hips and legs.
-When this muscle spasms, it leads to noticeable pain in the glutes and surrounding areas, known as piriformis syndrome.
+When this small muscle spasms, it leads to noticeable pain in the glutes and surrounding areas, known as piriformis syndrome.

 Piriformis Syndrome Symptoms

-- Numbness in the glutes
+- Numbness in the gluteal muscles or gluteus maximus

 It is worth noting that most cases of sciatica do not result from piriformis syndrome.

 This condition is typically caused by tightness in the piriformis muscle.
 It can also occur as a result of injury or trauma that causes swelling or inflammation in the muscle, which then irritates the sciatic nerve.

 The situations that can irritate the piriformis muscle and trigger this pain include:

 - Sitting for prolonged periods of time, as is the case with office workers, long-distance drivers, and even those just having a lazy Sunday